bsassoli/website/app/src/content/homepage/english/creative-agency.md

 # Override Default Content of `/sections/blog-section.md`
 # Uncomment key values that you wan to override
 blogSection:
-  enable: true # Control the visibility of this section across all pages where it is used
+  enable: false # Control the visibility of this section across all pages where it is used
   # title: "Read Our Articles and News"

   options: